 Rice is the staple cereal for a large proportion of the Indian population and serves as a major source of dietary energy.
 However, polished rice is inherently low in protein quality and essential micronutrients due to milling losses, making it insufficient to meet the nutritional requirements of growing children when consumed alone (FAO, 2019).
 Fortification of rice with essential micronutrients has emerged as a cost-effective and sustainable strategy to address hidden hunger, particularly in populations dependent on cereal-based diets.
 Rice fortification has been recommended by international agencies as a feasible approach for improving micronutrient intake without altering existing food habits (WHO, FAO, & UNICEF, 2018).

-Nutrimix formulations, typically composed of cereals, pulses, oilseeds, and micronutrient premixes, have been widely recognized as suitable supplementary foods for preschool children due to their balanced nutrient composition, ease of preparation, and acceptability.
-Incorporating fortified rice into nutrimix formulations offers the dual advantage of enhancing both macronutrient and micronutrient density while maintaining cultural acceptability and cost efficiency.
+Nutrimix formulations, typically composed of cereals, pulses, oilseeds, and micronutrient premixes, have been widely recognized as suitable supplementary foods for preschool children due to their balanced nutrient composition, ease of preparation, and acceptability ().
+Incorporating fortified rice into nutrimix formulations offers the dual advantage of enhancing both macronutrient and micronutrient density while maintaining cultural acceptability and cost efficiency ().
 Such formulations can be easily integrated into existing public feeding systems, including the Integrated Child Development Services (ICDS) program, which aims to combat malnutrition and promote child health through supplementary nutrition (Ministry of Women and Child Development, 2022).

-Nutritional evaluation of fortified rice-based nutrimix is essential to ensure that the product meets recommended dietary allowances for preschool children and adheres to food safety and quality standards.
+Nutritional evaluation of fortified rice-based nutrimix is essential to ensure that the product meets recommended dietary allowances for preschool children and adheres to food safety and quality standards ().
 In addition to nutrient composition, feasibility assessment including economic viability, scalability, storage stability, and programmatic compatibility is crucial for successful incorporation into public supplementary nutrition programs (Hoffman, et al., 2001)

 Therefore, the present study was undertaken with the objectives of formulating a fortified rice- based nutrimix, analyzing its nutritional quality, and evaluating its feasibility for inclusion in public supplementary nutrition programs for preschool children.
-The findings of this study are expected to contribute to the development of nutritionally adequate, affordable, and sustainable food-based interventions aimed at improving the nutritional status of young children.
+The findings of this study are expected to contribute to the development of nutritionally adequate, affordable, and sustainable food-based interventions aimed at improving the nutritional status of preschool children.

 The present study focused on the formulation of a fortified rice-based nutrimix flour using nutritionally superior cereals, millets, and legumes.
 Rakthashali rice, Njavara rice, Matta rice and Pokkali rice, were selected for their traditional and nutritional significance, along with pearl millet flour, banana flour, and soybean flour to enhance macronutrient and micronutrient content.
 Good quality raw materials were procured from the local market based on cost and quality parameters.
 FSSAI-approved fortified rice premix was procured from SVHG Agri Solutions LLP, Hyderabad, an FSSAI-certified industry.
 Rice flours were prepared by sorting, cleaning, and soaking the rice grains for 3 hours, followed by oven drying at 60°C until constant weight.
 Semi-dry milling was carried out as described by Tong et al. (2017), after which the flour was lightly roasted, milled, sieved, and packed in polypropylene (PP) covers for further use.